swcarpentry/sql-novice-survey/09-create.md

 ~~~

 Once again,
-exactly what constraints are avialable
+exactly what constraints are available
 and what they're called
 depends on which database manager we are using.